-We have entered into employment agreements with our named executive officers which became effective at the closing of our IPO, providing for Mr. Eckel to serve as the chairman of our board of directors and as our chief executive officer and president, Mr. Herron to serve as our executive vice president and chief financial officer, Mr. Chuslo to serve as our executive vice president and general counsel, Mr. Wooten to serve as our executive vice president and Mr. Rose to serve as our senior vice president and chief investment officer.
+We have entered into employment agreements with our NEOs which became effective at the closing of our IPO, providing for Mr. Eckel to serve as the chairman of our board of directors and as our chief executive officer and president, Mr. Herron to serve as our executive vice president and chief financial officer, Mr. Chuslo to serve as our executive vice president and general counsel, Mr. Wooten to serve as our executive vice president, Mr. Rose to serve as our senior vice president and chief investment officer and Mr. McMahon to serve as our senior vice president.
+In June 2015, Mr. Rose was appointed our executive vice president and chief operating officer and Mr. McMahon was appointed as an executive vice president.

 The employment agreements with Messrs.
-Eckel, Herron, Chuslo, Wooten and Rose have a term of four years.
+Eckel, Herron, Rose, Chuslo, McMahon and Wooten have a term of four years.
 Each employment agreement provides for automatic one-year extensions thereafter, unless either party provides at least 90 days' notice of non-renewal.
 These employment agreements require Messrs.
-Eckel, Herron, Chuslo, Wooten and Rose to devote substantially all of their time to our affairs.
+Eckel, Herron, Rose, Chuslo, McMahon and Wooten to devote substantially all of their time to our affairs.